owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source2_image_1.md

 title: Image_№1_from_Source2
 media_type: image

-_title: The Penny Magazine, Lace made by Caterpillars
+_title: The Penny Magazine, Lace Made by Caterpillars
 description: An image of a full magazine page, featuring two columns of text.
 The left column includes the title "Lace made by Caterpillars" and the right title includes the title "Zoological Society."
 creator: The Society for the Diffusion of Useful Knowledge
 _date: 1832